DrPayne25/Reading-Notes/HTML.md

 You only clone once!!!! use push and pull to adjust the code in your local and GitHub
 Angled brackets in HTML denote **elements** Elements are made up of two tags an opening tag and a closing tag example written in the code if you inspect this line!
 Do that by right clicking on the page and hit inspect on Google Chrome<HTML></Html> < HTML > < /HTML > or remove the spaces in this when writing the code
-Each Element tells the browser something about the info inbetween tags
+Each Element tells the browser something about the info inbetween tags A file called index.html which is the homepage for the entire site

 **HTML:** Hyper Text Mark Down Learning
 ![bradexample](https://user-images.githubusercontent.com/81712870/114134390-87875900-98bc-11eb-8d9a-109e3fbeb69f.png)